vdclab/vdclab-wiki/TAIR.md

 - Community orientated, keeps track of labs which identified information in A. thaliana such as gene families
 - Database and tools focused on genome/genes, links out to other resources for rest
 - Great tool for protocol searching
+- So information dense that sometimes difficult to find what the user wants

 ## Website